Swim Tests

 Declaration Form

-• Advice received by members of COUR from British Rowing’s Water Safety Advisor and the University’s Legal Services department, makes it clear that clubs are responsible for developing a culture of safety in all activities associated with rowing and that they should consider and take into account the guidance produced by RowSafe for British Rowing (see http://www.britishrowing.org/row-safe).
+• Advice, received by members of COUR from British Rowing’s Water Safety Advisor and the University’s Legal Services department, makes it clear that clubs are responsible for developing a culture of safety in all activities associated with rowing, and that they should consider and take into account the guidance provided British Rowing's RowSafe document (see http://www.britishrowing.org/row-safe).

 • Best practice requires clubs to obtain some form of evidence as to swimming competence prior to allowing individuals onto the open water in rowing boats.
-However, both advisers also recognise that obliging individuals to undertake a swimming test prior to any taster sessions is impractical and not necessary.
+However, it is also recognised that obliging individuals to undertake a swimming test prior to any taster sessions is impractical and not necessary.
 Nevertheless, clubs should carefully consider what evidence of swimming competence they ought to obtain before tests can be carried out and what safety provisions they can put in place during that period.

 • The recommendation of COUR is that clubs undertake the following: